 If you’re spending all day and night thinking about how to get social media clients through the door of your agency, asking current clients for some testimonials can really support your growth.

 This can start out with a small request to the clients you’ve been working with for the longest, or to those for whom you’ve already delivered amazing results.
-Getting your first testimonial might be difficult, but doing so will encourage others to also share some kind words about you.
+Getting your first customer testimonial video might be difficult, but doing so will encourage others to also share some kind words about you.

 If you’ve just landed your first client, you may think that all the work can be done manually – and for some time, you may be right.